mocktools/go-smtp-mock/README.md

   client.Quit()
   client.Close()

+  // Each result of SMTP session will be saved as message.
+  // To get access to server messages use Messages() method server.Messages()

   // To stop the server use Stop() method.
 Please note, smtpmock uses graceful shutdown.
   // It means that smtpmock will end all sessions after client responses or by session
   // timeouts immediately.